juxor/afaq/markdown/secH3.md

 upwards.
 They have been doing so for far longer than Marxists have.
 As such, _"socialism from below"_ simply sums up the **_anarchist_** ideal!

+Thus we find Proudhon in 1846 arguing that socialism _"springs up and grows from below"_ and a few years later how _"**from below** signifies the people .
-Thus we find Proudhon in 1848 talking about being a _"revolutionary **from below**"_ and that every _"serious and lasting Revolution"_ was _"made **from below,** by the people."_ A _"Revolution **from above**"_ was _"pure
+. . the initiative of the masses."_ Every _"serious and lasting Revolution"_
+was _"made **from below,** by the people."_ A _"Revolution **from above**"_
-governmentalism,"_ _"the negation of collective activity, of popular spontaneity"_ and is _"the oppression of the wills of those below."_ [quoted by George Woodcock, **Pierre-Joseph Proudhon**, p.
-143] For Proudhon, the means of this revolution _"from below"_ would be federations of working class associations for both credit (mutual banks) and production (workers' associations or co-operatives) as well as federations of communes (democratically organised communities).
-The workers, _"organised among themselves, without the assistance of the capitalist"_ would march by _"[w]ork to the conquest of the world"_ by the _"force of principle."_ Thus capitalism would be reformed away by the actions of the workers themselves.
-The _"problem of association,"_ Proudhon argued, _"consists in organising . . . the **producers,** and by this subjecting capital and subordinating power.
-Such is the war of liberty against authority, a war of the producer against the non- producer; a war of equality against privilege . . .
-An agricultural and industrial combination must be found by means of which power, today the ruler of society, shall become its slave."_ [quoted by K. Steven Vincent, **Pierre- Joseph Proudhon and the Rise of French Republican Socialism**, p.
-148 and p.
-157] Ultimately, _"any revolution, to be effective, must be spontaneous and emanate, not from the heads of authorities, but from the bowels of the people . . . the only connection between government and labour is that labour, in organising itself, has the abrogation of governments as its mission."_
+was _"pure governmentalism,"_ _"the negation of collective activity, of
+popular spontaneity"_ and is _"the oppression of the wills of those below."_
+The means of this revolution _"from below"_ would be federations of working class associations for both credit (mutual banks) and production (workers' associations or co-operatives) as well as federations of communes (democratically organised communities).
+He _"had always thought that the proletariat must emancipate itself without the help of the government" _and so the _"revolutionary power . . . is in you.
+The people alone, acting upon themselves without intermediary, can achieve the economic Revolution . . .
+The people alone can save civilisation and advance humanity!" _Thus capitalism would be reformed away by the actions of the workers themselves.
+The _"problem of association,"_ he argued, _"consists in organising . . . the producers**,** and by this subjecting capital and subordinating power.
+Such is the war of liberty against authority, a war of the producer against the non-producer; a war of equality against privilege . . .
+An agricultural and industrial combination must be found by means of which power, today the ruler of society, shall become its slave."_ Ultimately, _"any revolution, to be effective, must be spontaneous and emanate, not from the heads of authorities, but from the bowels of the people . . . the only connection between government and labour is that labour, in organising itself, has the abrogation of governments as its mission."_ [**Property is Theft!**, p.
+205, p.
+398, pp. 26-7, p.
+306, p.
+336,
-[Proudhon, **No Gods, No Masters**, vol. 1, p.
-52]
+p.
+225 and p.
+26]

 Similarly, Bakunin saw an anarchist revolution as coming _"from below."_ As he put it, _"liberty can be created only by liberty, by an insurrection of all